331 Things to Do – #101 Gaze at Humpback Whales Along the Whale Trail at Crescent Bay or Take a Whale Watching Tour in Port Angeles, Washington

 Watching transient orcas is National Geographic unplugged.
 Now a more common sight in our waters, these stealthy hunters collaborate in their family pod to coordinate an intricate attack on a growing local population of harbor seals, California and Steller sea lions, and harbor porpoise.

 Minke whales, are one of the most mysterious marine mammals, are relatively solitary creatures that traverse the Salish Sea to feed on schools of small baitfish.
 Watching a minke lunge-feed through a bait ball is exhilarating.

 Whale Watching Tours in Downtown Port Angeles

-Daily whale watching tours leave from the Port Angeles harbor in downtown with Island Adventures Whale Watching, where photo-of-a-lifetime opportunities happen at every turn.
+During the months of May through October, daily whale watching tours leave from the Port Angeles harbor in downtown with Puget Sound Express, where photo-of-a-lifetime opportunities happen at every turn.
 An experienced naturalist will help you identify the array of whales, elephant seals, sea otters, and birds that the waters off Port Angeles hold.

 It’s no wonder nature and sea life lovers from around the world visit Port Angeles — it’s one of the West Coast’s best spots for whale watching!
 Plan your “whale of a view” whale watching experience on the Olympic Peninsula.

 Top Photo (Orca whales) by Adventures Through Kayaking